datenanfragen/website/content/en/verein/transparency.md

 <a href="https://www.transparency.de/mitmachen/initiative-transparente-zivilgesellschaft/" class="no-link-decoration"><img src="/img/logo-itz.svg" style="float: right; width: 40%; min-width: 200px; padding: 5px;"></a>

 In order for you to be able to trust us, we pledged to be as transparent as possible about our procedures, finances and decisions.
 Because of that, we have joined the [Initiative for a Transparent Civil Society](https://www.transparency.de/mitmachen/initiative-transparente-zivilgesellschaft/), an initiative by the German branch of Transparency International, which is allowed to audit us on a sample basis.
 They ensure that we will keep our promise of transparent management.
+WE ARE HOWEVER <strong>not</strong> OWNED BY THEM!
 On this page we summarized all the important information that we publish as part of that.

 This information has been last updated on June 19, 2020.